-The Company, due to its continuous oversight and communication with its shareholder, has not established yet a committee chaired by a non-executive Director in order to carry out a performance evaluation of its role in accordance with art.
+The Company, due to its continuous oversight and communication with its shareholder, has not established a committee chaired by a non-executive Director in order to carry out a performance evaluation of its role in accordance with art.
 7 of the Corporate Governance Code.

-The Company, due to its limited operational function within the Von der Heyden Group, has not established yet a nomination or remuneration committee in accordance with art.
+The Company, due to its limited operational function within the Von der Heyden Group, has not established a nomination or remuneration committee in accordance with art.
 8 of the Corporate Governance Code.
 No part of the remuneration paid to the directors is performance based.
 The directors receive a fixed monthly remuneration and as Directors of the Company are not entitled to profit-sharing, share options or pension benefits.

 In accordance with art.
-9 of the Corporate Governance Code, the Company regularly issues Company Announcements in order to formally comply with the Listing Rules as well as to inform the market about business updates of the Von der Heyden Group and its IBB Hotel Collection projects.
+9 of the Corporate Governance Code, the Company regularly issues Company Announcements in order to formally comply with the Listing Rules as well as to inform the market about business updates of the Von der Heyden Group.
 Furthermore, as part of the Company's relation with the market, it organizes an annual financial intermediaries and institutional investor presentation to provide a further background on the Group's financial performance of the previous year and current year outlook.
-The Company has furthermore introduced a bondholder loyalty program for its registered bondholders at interest payment cut-off date granting benefits in the Group's IBB Hotel Collection establishments in Malta and abroad.